tango-controls/pytango/doc/green_modes/green_modes_client.rst

 .. warning::
    Before using gevent mode please note that at the time of writing this documentation, *tango.gevent* requires the latest version 1.0 of gevent (which has been released the day before :-P).
-Also take into account that gevent_ 1.0 is *not* available on python 3.
-   Please consider using the *Futures* mode instead.

 Using gevent_ cooperative mode in PyTango is relatively easy::